 FREE GEORGE MARTORANO Read some of George's latest writings and letters - creative to say the least - why let this talent be "caged" any longer

-We need letters to the Director of the Federal Bureau Prison requesting that George be released...
+We need letters to the President and Director of the Federal Bureau Prison requesting that George be released...
 Check out this article on LWOP inmates, George is listed... http://www.huffingtonpost.com/2013/11/13/life-without-parole_n_4256789.html 30 years of his illegal, draconian like sentence is enough.
 George has rehabilatated and educated himself to a point where he teaches various classes to other inmates.... staff praises George for his work daily.... he is a published author..... he has ZERO "shots" (letters of reprimand in his prison file).... saved MANY LIVES on an "CONAIR" flight full of inmates and marshalls......
-ENOUGH IS ENOUGH..... write a letter in support of George's release ..... use the FOLLOWING letter or write one of your own...
+ENOUGH IS ENOUGH..... write a letter in support of George's release ..... use the FOLLOWING letters or write one of your own...
 BUT PLEASE, WRITE A LETTER

 Mr. Charles E. Samuels, Jr.